 Colonies are fast growing, hyaline or bright-coloured, suede-like or woolly.
 Sporodochia may occasionally be present.
 Conidiophores consist of simple or repeatedly verticillate phialides, arranged in brush-like structures.
-Phialides are cylindrical to subulate, with small collarettes producing hyaline, smooth-walled conidia, which are arranged in slimy masses.
-Two types of conidia may be produced; macroconidia which are one to several septate, hyaline, straight or curved, cylindrical to fusiform, with a rounded apex and flat base; and microconidia which are one-celled, which are usually clearly distinct from the macroconidia.
+Phialides are cylindrical to subulate, with small collarettes producing hyaline, smooth-walled conidia, arranged in slimy masses.
+Two types of conidia may be produced: (1) macroconidia which are one to several septate, hyaline, straight or curved, cylindrical to fusiform, with a rounded apex and flat base; and (2) microconidia which are one-celled, and usually clearly distinct from the macroconidia.
 Chlamydospores may be present or absent, hyaline to brown, spherical, formed singly, in chains or in clumps, intercalary or terminal.
-RG-2 organism if isolated from humans.